Cassandra Extavour

 Cassandra Extavour is a Canadian geneticist, researcher of organismic and evolutionary biology, professor of molecular and cell biology at Harvard University, and a classical singer.
 Her research has focused on evolutionary and developmental genetics.
 She is known for demonstrating that germ cells engage in cell to cell competition before becoming a gamete, which indicates that natural selection can affect and change genetic material before adult sex reproduction takes place.
-She was also the Director of EDEN (the Evo-Devo-Eco Network), a National Science Foundation-funded research collaborative that encouraged scientists working on organisms other than the standard lab model organisms to share protocols and techniques.
+She was also the director of EDEN (the Evo-Devo-Eco Network), a National Science Foundation-funded research collaborative that encouraged scientists working on organisms other than the standard lab model organisms to share protocols and techniques.

 Early life

 Extavour has described growing up in a mixed race household, her father being from Trinidad and Tobago and her mother from Switzerland and Hungary, as being "critical" to her identity.
 Her father co-founded a Canadian celebration in 1987 to celebrate the legacy of late American civil rights activist Martin Luther King Jr. She said she was "so proud" of her dad's role in helping to bring King's message to the Black community in Toronto.
 Her father also played in an Afro-Caribbean band and would put her on stage with him at age five.
 He encouraged her to learn to play the flute, violin, steel pan, recorder, and percussion.

-She didn't realize she had a knack for science until high school.
+Extavour didn't realize she had a knack for science until high school.
 She did well in her math and science classes and that led her to consider a career in science when she had only ever thought of being a musician or a baker.
 Initially she was interested in psychology and neuroscience due to a friend's interest in the area.
 Her interest in developmental genetics began with a summer internship in the lab of Joe Culotti at the University of Toronto.